 • 1985: 4-10, 5.53 ERA (72 ERA+)

 At the beginning of the 1985 campaign, John was a spot starter and occasional reliever.
 He pitched only 12 times (posting a 4.70 ERA in 38.1 IP) before being designated for assignment and ultimately released.
-It seemed like John’s career might be over but, a few weeks later, he was signed by the Oakland Athletics.
+It seemed like John’s career might be over, but a few weeks later, he was signed by the Oakland Athletics.

-In 11 games (all starts) with Oakland John went 2-6 with a 6.19 ERA.
+In 11 games (all starts) with Oakland, John went 2-6 with a 6.19 ERA.
 He was granted free agency after the season.

 1986-89: Back to the Big Apple

 Now 42 years old, Tommy John was invited to spring training by the New York Yankees.
 Characterized as a 1,000-to-1 shot, John might have made the team out of Spring Training but was shelved by back spasms.
 He kept himself ready and, when the need arose, signed on May 2nd.
-In his first 6 outings, John went 3-0 with a 2.37 ERA.
+In his first six outings, John went 3-0 with a 2.37 ERA.
 The veteran lefty turned 43 during the strong start to his 22nd MLB campaign.

 After two poor outings, it was discovered that John had an injury to his Achilles tendon.
-John returned in August and made 5 strong starts (2.16 ERA), the last being an 8-inning losing effort in which he gave up just one run.
+John returned in August and made five strong starts (2.16 ERA), the last being an 8-inning losing effort in which he gave up just one run.
 A few days later, he suffered a fractured thumb when he slipped on the bullpen mound in Oakland before the game, ending his season.

 Despite his advancing years, John returned in 1987 for a highly useful campaign, going 13-6 with a 4.03 ERA (110 ERA+) in 33 starts.
 1988 was not quite as good; he went 9-8 with a 4.49 ERA in 35 outings.
 John was released in November but was then invited back to spring training in February 1989.

 In May, however, the wheels started to come off.
 John lost four straight starts while posting an ugly 7.83 ERA.
 On May 25th, two days after his 46th birthday, John pitched for the final time in his 26-year career.
-It was a 5.1 inning effort in which he gave up 5 runs and earned a no-decision.
-He finished the season with a 2-7 record and 5.80 ERA.
+It was a 5.1-inning effort in which he gave up 5 runs and earned a no-decision.
+He finished the season with a 2-7 record and a 5.80 ERA.

 On May 30th, Tommy John was released.
 He finished his career with 288 wins, 12 shy of one of baseball’s most magical numbers.